kouky/kouky.github.io/_posts/2016-04-09-mavlink-radio-telemetry-for-ios.md

 I hope this article was helpful and informative.
 When I first started working with the Pixhawk autopilot I was frustrated that I couldn't use my iPhone as a development platform.
 I'm glad to have finally solved that problem.

-If you have any questions please do to get in touch.
+If you have any questions please do get in touch.

 [tower]: https://play.google.com/store/apps/details?id=org.droidplanner.android